apache/trafficserver/doc/reference/configuration/records.config.en.rst

 .. configfile:: records.config

-The :file:`records.config` file is a list of configurable variables used by the Traffic Server software.
+The :file:`records.config` file (by default, located in ``/opt/trafficserver/etc/trafficserver/``) is a list of configurable variables used by the Traffic Server software.
 Many of the variables in the :file:`records.config` file are set automatically when you set configuration options in Traffic Line or Traffic Shell.
 After you modify the